seanbreckenridge/my_feed/README.md

 - game images
 - better color scheme?
+- more filters
+- grab params from URL

 `src/my_feed/` is installed into my global environment in case I ever want to use media_feed as a sort of 'normalized' version of history; installed as `pip install -e .`